for-giobbe/BASE/tutorial_2.md

 These alignment shouldn't have any STOP codon, yet BASE will report and exclude the OGs wehre they are found.
 The fasta alignment headers have to be identical to the tips names in the phylogenetic tree.

 * a [species tree](https://github.com/for-giobbe/BASE/blob/master/example/sp.tre) - in the newick format ```.nwk```.
-It has to include all the species considered and no branchlengths are needed as they will be optimized for each gene through our analysis.
+It has to include all the species considered and no branchlengths are needed as they will be optimized for each OG through our analysis.
 The tips names in the phylogenetic tree have to be identical to the headers of the fasta alignements.

 * two codeml ```.ctl``` files, which describe the models we want to leverage in our analysis.

 In the latter ```.ctl``` files, every parameter can still be modified, but the ```seqfile =```, ```outfile =``` , ```treefile =``` fields should be left empty.
-As stated before, in this analysis we will compare two branch models: a [model](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) where there is one omega shared by all branches and (codeml model 0) and a [model](https://github.com/for-giobbe/BASE/blob/master/example/m1.ctl) where each branch has it's own omega (codeml model 1).
+As stated before, in this analysis we will compare two branch models: a [model](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) where there is one omega shared by all branches and (branch model 0) and a [model](https://github.com/for-giobbe/BASE/blob/master/example/m1.ctl) where each branch has it's own omega (branch model 1).
 When using your own data, remember to properly set the genetic code in the ```.ctl``` files.

 Moreover remember that species name should match exactly between OGs and phylogeny.